 The creeks and surrounding coastline offer myriad bird species and marine life, including sea turtles, dugong and manta rays to name but a few, all of which are still traditionally hunted by the local Aboriginal custodians.

-Renowned for the diversity of its sports fishing, the Cobourg Peninsula has a multitude of mangrove-lined billabongs, as well as fresh and saltwater rivers and creek systems that are simply jumping with Barramundi, Mangrove Jack, Blue and Threadfin Salmon and Queenfish, along with the ever present Estuary Cod.
+Renowned for the diversity of its sports fishing, the Cobourg Peninsula has a multitude of mangrove-lined billabongs, as well as fresh and saltwater rivers and creek systems that are simply jumping with Barramundi, Mangrove Jack, Blue and Threadfin Salmon and Queenfish, along with the ever-present Estuary Cod.

 **The team at FishingEarth cannot control the weather gods, nor can we control the fishing gods.
 What we can do is put you in the right location at the best possible time.
 We do not look for the best available times and tides — we look for the best time for you to be there on a FishingEarth fishing adventure.
 If the fish don’t bite, it won’t be because you should have been there the previous week or the week after.

-Every meal is prepaired by our resident cook, who takes delight in exceeding your culinary expectations.
-Our mouth-watering meals are not complicated, but the quality of the food will have you feeling as though you were being served at a 5 star restaurant.
+Every meal is prepared by our resident cook, who takes delight in exceeding your culinary expectations.
+Our mouth-watering meals are not complicated, but the quality of the food will have you feeling as though you were being served at a 5-star restaurant.
 We understand that you are not escaping the hustle and bustle of the real world to then encounter complicated food.
 The island has access to some of the best seafood in the world, and they present this wealth simply and deliciously.

 But this fishing adventure isn’t confined to these locations.
-Along the coast there is a whole reef system to be explored, which abounds with big lure crunching pelagics, such as Mackerel, Bluefin Tuna, monster Trevally and Sailfish.
+Along the coast, there is a whole reef system to be explored, which abounds with big lure crunching pelagics, such as Mackerel, Bluefin Tuna, monster Trevally and Sailfish.
 And this is just on the surface.
-Fish a little deeper and you’ll be on for some back breaking encounters with Coral Trout, Jewfish, Golden Snapper, Tricky Snapper and GT’s.
+Fish a little deeper and you’ll be on for some back-breaking encounters with Coral Trout, Jewfish, Golden Snapper, Tricky Snapper and GT’s.